att-innovate/firework/README.md

 0a 2f 0a 0c 4b 65 76 69 6e 20 44 75 72 61 6e 74 10 23 1a 0f 6b 64 40 77 61 72 72 69 6f 72 73 2e 63 6f 6d 22 0c 0a 0a 34 31 35 35 35 35 31 39 38 38
 ```

-#### Building the Protocol Buffer compiler and runtime libraries from source & running the C++ example applications
+#### Building the Protocol Buffer compiler and runtime libraries from source, running the example C++ applications

 Now that we're familiar with how Protocol Buffers are used and understand how messages are serialized, let's build the software from source and run the example applications provided.
 As an overview, we're going to clone the <a href="https://github.com/google/protobuf">google/protobuf</a> repository from GitHub, see which versions are available, create a new branch, put our working directory in a state corresponding to release `v3.0.2` of the Protocol Buffer software, and finally, build the software from source. `v3.0.2` was the latest version available at the time I worked on Firework and hence the version I forked and modified for use in the HW-accelerated system.
 (The modified protobuf repository is located here: [firework/protobuf](protobuf).)
 We'll use both, the modified and unmodified protobuf libraries later to profile the HW-accelerated and "standard" systems, respectfully.
 Note, I performed the following steps on the CentOS 7 server.

 1. Download the Protocol Buffer source code repository found <a href="https://github.com/google/protobuf">here</a>.